srid/learning-fsharp/Blazor.md

 However the later, Blazor Server, is more interesting, because that makes the "client" app *mostly run on the server*.

-"mostly" - because, when dealing with UI events from DOM as well as when modifying the DOM itself, Blazor communicates over the wire (through [[SignalR]]) to the frontend browser.
+"mostly" - because, when dealing with UI events from DOM as well as when modifying the DOM itself (as well for JavaScript interop), Blazor communicates over the wire (through [[SignalR]]) to the frontend browser.
 Otherwise the rest of the code logic runs on the server.

 ![Blazor Server runs .NET code on the server and interacts with the Document Object Model on the client over a SignalR connection](https://docs.microsoft.com/en-ca/aspnet/core/blazor/index/_static/blazor-server.png?view=aspnetcore-5.0)